-Sector employers and Welsh broadcasters including BBC Cymru Wales, S4C and ITV Wales have been consulted in the development phase of the level 3 pathway.
+Sector employers and Welsh broadcasters including BBC Cymru Wales, S4C, Gorilla and ITV Wales have been consulted in the development phase of the revised Apprenticeship in Creative and Digital Media (Level 3).

-For the level 4 Interactive Media pathway, the following employers have supported this development: Atticus Digital, Sequence, CC4, Cube Dinamo Productions, Native HQ, Rant Media, Telesgop, Wales Interactive and BBC Cymru Wales.
+For the Higher Apprenticeship in Creative and Digital Media (Level 4 Interactive Media pathway), the following employers have supported this development: Atticus Digital, Sequence, CC4, Cube Dinamo Productions, Native HQ, Rant Media, Telesgop, Wales Interactive and BBC Cymru Wales.